Can I take the certification if I’m not a classroom teacher?

 We provide a series of workshop dates spread at various times throughout the year so provide choice for educators.
 Some have the portfolio window during term time and shorter holidays some overlap with summer break.
 Participants sign up knowing what the timeline is and are expected to plan accordingly.
 In extenuating circumstances an extension can be granted.
 Individuals can request a one month portfolio extension with ISTE for an administration charge of $25USD.

 If your materials do not pass specific criteria you will receive feedback from the evaluators as to why this is the case.
 You will then have three months to update and resubmit your eportfolio.
-There a $75USD fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)
+There is a $75USD fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)

 - Recognition as an ISTE Certified Educator